Last update Dec. 20, 2021

 Since the last update, we have not found published data on its excretion in breast milk.

-Due to its protein nature, it is inactivated in the gastrointestinal tract, not being absorbed, so its oral bioavailability is practically nil (Serrano 2014), except in premature babies and immediate neonatal period when there may be greater intestinal permeability.
+Due to its protein nature, it deteriorates in the gastrointestinal tract, not being absorbed (Serrano 2014).
+This low oral bioavailability would make it difficult for it to pass to the infant’s plasma ingesting breast milk, except in preterm infants and in the immediate neonatal period when there may be increased intestinal permeability.

-Diet, exercise and breastfeeding improve blood glucose levels.
+Diet, exercise, and breastfeeding improve blood sugar levels.

 Your contribution is essential for this service to continue to exist.
 We need the generosity of people like you who believe in the benefits of breastfeeding.